MileHacker Logo

 Colonial Prosperity

-During the colonial-era era, grand churches, opulent mansions, and public buildings arose, many crafted from the region's distinctive pink quarry stone.
+During the colonial-era era, grand churches, opulent mansions, and public buildings arose, many crafted coming from the region's distinctive pink quarry stone.

 National Significance